1820 Work Activities

 If attending high school, the participant must obtain passing grades in order to remain in this activity.
 The school determines the standard for a passing grade.
 If attending GED classes, the participant must progress at least one grade per quarter in order to remain in this activity.
 This requirement may differ from requirements established by the school.

-Refer to distance learning and homework time in Section 1820, page 30 and 31 for consideration of work participation hours not spent in class.
+Refer to Distance Learning and Homework Time for consideration of work participation hours not spent in class.

 All support services can be provided as needed, though transportation can be provided only if it has been verified that needed transportation is not available through the school.